chinmaynema/chinmaynema.github.io/_posts/2021-03-10-Kasol-Chalal-Tosh.md

 - I departed at 8am from Manali by cab and reached Kasol in 2 hours
 	-   Its a scenic route along the river, first Beas and then Parvati
-- Kasol town was just opening up, and I decided to spend some time along the Parvati river
+- Kasol town was just opening up, and I decided to spend some time on the banks of the Parvati river
 	-   While the Beas valley is broad, the Parvati valley is very narrow and winding, and hence the river gushes with more force
 	-   I had been advised by some of my Himachali friends that there is not much in Kasol, hence I decided to move on